 The resulting French toast is seriously amazing.
 It’s fluffy, airy, and not at all soggy.
 This preparation is much lighter than other recipes I’ve seen that drench the bread in cream, sugar, and butter.
 I much prefer to give the bread a rich flavor without a ton of sweetness and excess fat.
 That way, people can add as much syrup or butter as they want and adjust the sweetness to taste.
 It might not be “health food,” exactly, but it makes your soul happy… and we all deserve a little treat once in a while.

 Speaking of treats, I think I might make “brinner” tonight.
 There is nothing we love more than serving breakfast for dinner, especially when the entree is a delicious batch of Challah French Toast.
+And because one of the best things about breakfast, brunch, and brinner is having salty and sweet foods on the same plate, I also like to serve this French toast with a side of my famous scrambled eggs.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases.